by Texas Homesteader ~

-Now that we’re working for ourselves at the ranch we’re very protective of our financial resources.
+Now that we’re working for ourselves at the Homestead we’re very protective of our financial resources.
 We eat well, have a variety of foods, fresh veggies, and even desserts.
 But our pantry is primarily stocked with the basics.
 Mostly ingredients instead of convenience foods.

 If you’re afraid your family won’t go through the entire bag before they spoil those carrots can easily be sliced, blanched & frozen in a matter of minutes for future meals.
 The same can be said of most fresh veggies.

-It works for me since it’s an activity I enjoy and it’s great exercise.
+It works for me since gardening is an activity I enjoy and it’s great exercise.
 We just finished the last of our home-raised green beans from the freezer but don’t worry, we’ll be planting our garden in a few weeks to begin the process again.

 Avoid Food Waste